CCBDA-UPC/Research-Projects-2025/README.md

 [AWS Q Business](https://docs.aws.amazon.com/amazonq/latest/qbusiness-ug/what-is.html) is a fully managed, generative-AI powered assistant that you can configure to answer questions, provide summaries, generate content, and complete tasks based on your enterprise data.
 It allows end users to receive immediate, permissions-aware responses from enterprise data sources with citations, for use cases such as IT, HR, and benefits help desks.

+Following the AWS Academy Machine Learning Foundation course that introduces the concepts and terminology of Artificial Intelligence and machine learning in the context of AWS, provide an overview and a tutorial based on the exercises.

 ### AWS Glue

 [AWS Glue](https://docs.aws.amazon.com/glue/latest/dg/what-is-glue.html) is a fully managed ETL (Extract, Transform, Load) service that simplifies and automates the data integration process.
 It features a central metadata repository known as the Glue Data Catalog, utilizes a serverless Apache Spark ETL engine, and offers a flexible scheduler for orchestrating jobs.
 AWS Glue can help streamline data workflows by providing these integrated tools that handle various aspects of data preparation, loading, and transformation without the need to manage infrastructure.